matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 equivalent internal representation is the role of compilers.
 For mathematical optimization specifically, **Algebraic Modelling Languages** (AML) are domain-specific languages (and often an associated compiler and runtime) turning a user-specified code into data structures passed to solvers.
+Examples of such languages are JuMP, Pyomo, GAMS or AMPL; the first two being embedded in a host language (Julia and Python respectively), while the two last are stand-alone with their own compiler and runtime.

 We will focus in this post on [MathOptInterface.jl](https://github.com/JuliaOpt/MathOptInterface.jl) (**MOI**) which acts as a second layer of the compilation phase of an AML.
-The main direct user-facing language for this is [JuMP](https://github.com/JuliaOpt/JuMP.jl), which has already been covered in multiple formats [^2][^3].
+The main direct user-facing language for this is [JuMP](https://github.com/JuliaOpt/JuMP.jl), which has already been covered in other resources[^2][^3].
-The problem has been read from the user code but not reformulated yet.
+When passed to MOI, the problem has been read from the user code but not reformulated yet.
 In compiler terms, MOI appears after the parsing phase: the user code has been recognized and transformed into corresponding internal structures.

 {{% toc %}}

+# Re-formulating problems using multiple dispatch

 Multiple dispatch is the specialization of code depending on the arity and type of arguments.
 When multiple definitions (methods) exist for a function, the types